-As I am beginning to write this book, on the 4th anniversary of the 9/11 attacks, the memory of these petrifying events again prompts questions about how America, the American public and the American government have been changing ever since, how and what new social attitudes have been evolving and what policies, both home and abroad, have been put in place to handle the post-9/11 reality.
+Almost six years after the 9/11 terrorist attacks on the World Trade Center and the Pentagon, memories of these petrifying events keep prompting questions about how America, the American public and the American government have been changing ever since, how and what new social attitudes have been evolving and what policies, both home and abroad, have been put in place to handle the post-9/11 reality.
 One obvious issue that emerges involves the US government's response to the attacks.
 What form(s) did it take?
 Was it legitimate?
 What steps, political and non-political, military including, were taken to make it appear legitimate?
 Finally, what strategies were pursued to communicate this legitimacy to the American and the world audience?

-It is primarily the last question that lies at the core of this book and defines its goals.
-Before we turn to a specific description of these goals, let us note that when President George W. Bush declared the worldwide War on Terrorism on the evening of 9/11, the American people were hardly filled with a spirit of vengeance, rather, they would expect the government to seek a balanced solution to the terrorism problem as a whole.
+It is primarily the last question that lies at the core of this paper and defines its goals.
+Before we turn to a specific description of these goals, let us note that when President George W. Bush declared the worldwide War on Terrorism on the evening of 9/11, the American people were hardly filled with a spirit of vengeance, rather, they would expect the government to seek a balanced solution to the terrorism problem as a whole (cf. Silberstein 2004).
 This was echoed in one of the first eyewitness accounts of the day which was broadcast on Aaron Brown's CNN night edition: